So Tidal is at last streaming hi-res content?

 Yes, Barry, but not as you or I might drag n’ drop a hi-res file across from a LAN, from one computer to another.
 I assume you have read my CES coverage on this from last year?
 And this piece on patience?
 And this piece on my own early auditions?

-Tidal are streaming 24bit/96kHz (and above) – that is, moving music data from their servers to your computer – using MQA’s ‘audio origami’ technique.
+Tidal is streaming 24bit/96kHz (and above) – that is, moving music data from their servers to your computer – using MQA’s ‘audio origami’ technique.
 The MQA encapsulation process folds the file in such a way that it can be stored / travel at 24bit/48kHz or 24bit/44.1kHz and then be unfolded again by the end user with an MQA-certified DAC and/or software.
 The result is we get to hear 24bit/96kHz (and above) but via a much less bandwidth-intensive delivery system.

 For example, a 24bit/192kHz file is folded twice: first to 24bit/96kHz and then to 24bit/48kHz.
 It is this 24bit/48kHz file that Tidal stores on its servers.
 It is this file that is streamed to you.